ent/ent/doc/website/blog/2022-03-14-ent-hooks-examples.md

 2. Validating rules over our data  before saving in our DB.
 3. Offloading heavy computes and store in cache.

-I hope this will help you next time you approach this type of problems using ent.
+I hope this will help you next time you approach these type of problems while using Ent.

 Have questions?
 Need help with getting started?
 Feel free to join our [Ent Discord Server](https://discord.gg/qZmPgTE6RX).